fxshan/Data-Engineering-Projects/README.md

 - Extracted and transformed global banking market-cap data into multiple currencies (USD/GBP/EUR/INR) using Python and Pandas.
 - Built automated ETL pipelines with logging, stored outputs in CSV and SQL tables, and implemented database queries to serve localized market-cap values for regional teams.

+### RDBMS Project <a href="#readme-top">🔝</a>
+- Designed a centralized relational database for a nationwide coffee shop expansion by integrating data from POS systems, supplier databases, spreadsheets, and CRM exports.
+- Built normalized schemas, ERDs, and SQL database objects across PostgreSQL and MySQL.
+- Delivered reusable views and materialized views to support executive analytics and operational reporting.